Rose-STL-Lab/HDR-IL/README.md

+# Deep Imitation Learning for Bimanual Robotic Manipulation

+Code for NeurIPS 2020 paper "Deep Imitation Learning for Bimanual Robotic Manipulation"

+Code is implemented with PyTorch.
+Data can be generated using the "Simulation Code"

+The prediction models are titled Table_Lift_HDR-IL for the table lifting task, and Peg In Hole HDR-IL for the peg-in-hole task referenced in the paper.
+Details about training the model can be found in "Model_Readme.txt"

 # Demonstrations
 We created the following demonstrations in PyBullet.
 Our model learns to imitate these movements and generalizes them to tables at different locations.